Asian Studies (research) (MA)

 Find out how this programme exactly prepares you for your future career and check our career preparation activities.

 The development of in-depth knowledge in the field, and the ability to think critically and analytically, are key goals of this programme.
-The Asian Studies (research) programme will introduce you to the concepts and academic approaches current in Asian Studies, including disciplines such as: linguistics, history and social siences.
+The Asian Studies (research) programme will introduce you to the theoretical concepts and academic methodological approaches current in Asian Studies, including disciplines such as: linguistics, history and social siences.

 Do you consider to put your knowledge into practice during your studies?
 Determine whether an internship could be an option for you.
 Start orientating your possibilities by visiting an internship information session.
 This way you can receive information about the internship procedure and listen to tips of former interns.